 Meat Temperature Chart

-When first starting out cooking on a grill, I soon realized I needed an easy meat temperature chart and a good digital thermometer within reach.
-I had talked to all of these experts about how to push on meat and tell whether it was done or not, but I couldn’t shake the fear of giving my friends and family food poisoning because I didn’t “feel” that chicken breast correctly.
+When first starting out cooking on a grill, I ruined a lot of great meat.
+I was so worried about making people sick that I overcooked everything.
+I was reading all of those articles about pushing on the meat to tell it is done and I thought I had it down.
+I finally realized I wasn’t good at touch and searched up an easy meat temperature chart and purchased a good digital thermometer.
+After all of these years I still use a thermometer and temperature chart every time I grill.
 With an instant-read meat thermometer and an easy to access chart showing the correct meat temperatures, there really is no excuse for under (or over) cooking meat.
 If you don’t yet have one, check out our Thermapen review for what we think is the last thermometer you will ever need for cooking.

 Easy Meat Temperature Chart